pymc-devs/pymcon/_2017_pages/code_of_conduct.md

 PyMCon.
 </p>
 <p>All communication should be appropriate for a professional audience including people of
 many different backgrounds.
-Sexual language and imagery is not appropriate.
+Sexual language and imagery are not appropriate.
 </p>
 <p>PyMCon is dedicated to providing a harassment-free event experience for everyone,
 regardless of gender, sexual orientation, gender identity, and expression, disability,